 - If I have a criminal conviction that has not been pardoned, does that mean I can’t be a firefighter?

 Firefighters are viewed as a person in authority and may interact with members of the public at their most vulnerable.
 Therefore, an adult criminal conviction of a violent offence or a sexual offence for which a pardon has not been granted may disqualify an individual from becoming a firefighter with HRFE.
 Each situation will be assessed on an individual basis and a determination made based on the nature of the offence and the length of time since the offence occurred.

-The medical assessment is used to determine fitness for duty based on the National Fire Protection Association 1582 - Standard on Comprehensive Occupational Medical Program for Fire Departments.
+The medical assessment is used to determine fitness for duty in accordance with National Fire Protection Association 1582 - Standard on Comprehensive Occupational Medical Program for Fire Departments.
 The assessment includes, but may not be limited to:

 - blood sample analysis

 - pulmonary function